bitfragment/digstud/12-domain-1.md

 * Your user account grants you access to computing resources like processing time and storage space for your files
 * It also serves as a portal to a larger domain: a LAN
 * And also as a portal to an even larger domain: the Internet

+## Game as constraint

+* Also a representation of space, a virtual space
+* Whereas a network is often imagined as boundless, a game is embraced as a system of constraint: that's often precisely why we enjoy it
+* A game represents constrained choices for a human player's avatar
+    - For many of us, often more constrained than many of even our most quotidian life choices: for example, what to eat for lunch
+* Example: tic-tac-toe
+    - Nine possibilities for placing your mark, from the start
+    - Limited number of combinations of marks
+    - Limited number of possible outcomes

+* *All* games are systems of constraint
+* Computer games (video games) are *programmed*
+* The human player is less free to break the rules than she or he is in games played outside simulated environments

+## Early computer games

+### Graphical (video) games

+* *Spacewar!* (1962)

+### Text ("adventure") games

+ * Terminal-based
+ * Sometimes incorporated "graphics" composed with ASCII characters, rather than painted with screen pixels
+ * Narrative form: an environment is described, choices are offered
+ * Very explicitly algorithmic: if choice A, consequence B
+ * Early examples
+     - Colossal Cave Adventure, 1976
+     - Zork (1977)

+## Constraint

+* Paradigmatic form of a programmed game: the maze
+* Maze as map of programmed space

+* Programming as determination of outcomes
+* Algorithmic expression of "choice"

+## Mass-produced consumer games: history

+* "Primitive" games, extreme constraint
+* Often only one or two courses of action
+    1. Move an avatar through a representation of space
+    2. Make or cause impact with objects

+### Mimicry of sports pastimes

+* Pong (1972)
+* Breakout (1976)

+### Fictional worlds and scenarios

+* Space Invaders (1978)
+* Asteroids (1979)

+## Evolution of visual representation of space of constraint

+1. "Flat" (two-dimensional), with player avatar at center
+1. Three-dimensional, depicted from point of view of player avatar
+    * Mid-1980s: exploration of "3D" or first-person navigational perspectives
+        - Maze War (1985)
+    * Early 1990s: developed into later generation of games, "first person," usually shooter
+        - Depicted space primarily or exclusively from player's subjective POV
+        - Map overlay as secondary feature
+        - General increase in graphical detail and speed (hardware advances)
+        - Construction of objects: polygons (3D)
+        - Outdoor landscapes
+        - Vertical navigation: moving up and down in space
+        - Expansion of navigable space for avatar ("rails" vs. roaming)